vmware-archive/legacy-terraform-provider-vra7/example/README.md

 - simple - simple single machine example
 - depends_on - example illustrating how to make one machine depend on another
 - multi-machine - example showing multiple machines in one catalog
+- remote-execute - example showing how to remote-execute commands on a VM as soon as it's created

 ## Prerequisites